johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 Another common problem with generated C# clients is the number type used to represent floating point numbers.
 The default for C# is `double`.

+This is a reasonable choice when you consider the [official format](https://swagger.io/docs/specification/data-models/data-types/#numbers) for highly precise floating point numbers is `double`:

+> OpenAPI has two numeric types, `number` and `integer`, where `number` includes both integer and floating-point numbers.
+An optional `format` keyword serves as a hint for the tools to use a specific numeric type:
+>
+> `float` - Floating-point numbers.
+> `double` - Floating-point numbers with double precision.

 Let's tweak our pet definition to reflect this:

 ```json